-To fulfil the information requirement, normally a study according to OECD TG 211 and the requirements of OECD GD 23 (ENV/JM/MONO(2000)6/REV1) if the substance is difficult to test, must be provided.

-The key parameter investigated by this test is the reproduction of aquatic invertebrates.
+To fulfil the information requirement, normally a study according to OECD TG 211 must be provided.
+The key parameter investigated by this test is reproduction of aquatic invertebrates.

-All the sources of information you provided investigate the above mentioned key parameter.
+All the sources of information you provided investigate the reproduction of aquatic invertebrates.
 Therefore, they provide information that would contribute to the conclusion on this key parameter.